Description

 Using this definition on our asset we see for example:

-• Looking at the average days under water of days in the last 5 years of Global X Data Center REITs & Digital Infrastructure ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (106 days)
+• The average days under water over 5 years of Global X Data Center REITs & Digital Infrastructure ETF is days, which is lower, thus better compared to the benchmark SPY (120 days) in the same period.

 Performance (YTD)